2012 BMW X6 Interior

-The 2012 X6’s interior is typical BMW: beautiful fit and finish, high-quality materials, comfortable accommodations and enough technology to make your head spin.
-Nearly all reviewers say the front seats are comfortable, but many mention limited rear seat space.
-And BMW’s iDrive and other dash controls are characteristically complicated for today’s luxury brands.
+The 2012 X6’s interior is typical BMW: beautiful fit and finish, high-quality materials, comfortable accommodations and plenty of technology features.
+Nearly all reviewers say the front seats are comfortable, but many mention limited rear-seat space.
+Test drivers note BMW’s iDrive and other dash controls are characteristically complicated for today’s luxury brands.

 - "In BMW fashion, the materials are top-notch and the whole thing is put together beautifully.” -- Edmunds